dabonetn/Apple2Card-Dan-CR-Board-/README.md

 Alternatively to the FTP support, it is also possible for the Apple II to directly access the WIZnet Ethernet port.
 There is an extension for the IP65 network stack which adds support for the DAN][Controller interface to the WIZnet adapter.
 See the [dsk](/dsk) folder for an example disk with IP65 examples (telnet client, ntp time synchronisation etc).

-Notice that the FTP server on the DAN][ Controller is shutdown whenever the Apple II directly accesses the Ethernet port (using IP65).
+Notice that the FTP server on the DAN][ Controller is shutdown whenever the Apple II itself accesses the Ethernet port (using IP65).

 # Errata
 You may need to use 4K7 resistors instead of 10K for the pull-down resistors R1/R2/R3/R7/R18/R21/R22/R23.
 The 10K resistors work for most, but are too weak for some 82C55 devices.